-To treat difficult cases of vertigo and related vestibular disorders, Dr. Victor M. Pedro and his team, use a highly individualized treatment program of external brain stimulation called PEDROCIT®.
+To treat difficult cases of vertigo and related vestibular disorders, Dr. Victor M. Pedro and his team use a highly individualized treatment methodology of external brain stimulation called PEDROCIT®.

 Vestibular disorders can cause vertigo, dizziness, imbalance, changes in hearing as well as nausea, fatigue, the inability to concentrate, as well as other symptoms.
 This type of disorder can profoundly affect a person’s ability to lead a normal, productive life.
 Second only to lower-back pain, vertigo or dizziness is reported to be the second most common medical problem.
 Symptoms are greatly varied.
 Vertigo and dizziness may involve the sensation of spinning, lightheadedness, floating or rocking, of being pulled in one direction or heavily weighted, and a condition called mal de debarquement (a sense of motion that persists following a cruise).